2014 NFL season: Washington Redskins name controversy

 On June 18, 2014, the United States Patent and Trademark Office, in a 2–1 decision, invalidated some of the trademark protections of the Washington Redskins, stating that the use of the team name "Redskins" constituted an ethnic slur.
 The Redskins are not required to change their name.
 However, if the decision is upheld on appeal (the team intends to appeal and has no intention of changing the team name), they will not be able to prevent counterfeiters from manufacturing certain knockoff Redskins' apparel.

-With the Minnesota Vikings playing their first of two consecutive seasons at the University of Minnesota's TCF Bank Stadium (see below), the university has asked the Vikings to keep the Washington team's name from being used in printed materials or uttered by the game announcer at the stadium.
-The college has also requested that the Redskins wear their throwback jerseys without the team name and logo when they visit the Vikings on November 2.
+With the Minnesota Vikings playing their first of two consecutive seasons at the University of Minnesota's TCF Bank Stadium (see below), the university asked the Vikings to keep the Washington team's name from being used in printed materials or uttered by the game announcer at the stadium.
+The college also requested that the Redskins wear their throwback jerseys without the team name and logo when they visited the Vikings on November 2.
 University officials said that the use of the Redskins name at their stadium violates the institution's affirmative action, diversity and equal opportunity policy.
 Lester Bagley, the Vikings' executive vice president of public affairs, said that the team is still deciding how it will handle the college's request.